What isGender affirmation surgery?

 How long does the top surgery take?

 It depends on the procedure and the surgeon.
-Generally speaking, it may take from 1 hour to 3 hours.
+Generally speaking, it can take between 1 hour and 3 hours.

 Can breasts grow back after top surgery?

-Although a little tissue is left behind to maintain the contour of the chest, 95% of the tissue is removed so, breast tissue will not grow back
+Although a little tissue is left behind to maintain the contour of the chest, 95% of the tissue is taken.
+So, breast tissue will not grow back.

 Will I need multiple surgeries for the MTF top surgery?